rizkura96/rizkura96/README.md

 A couple of side projects where I went beyond testing software to actually building it:

-**Compare & Analyze** — a file-diff tool (text, JSON, XML, CSV, Excel, and a fully visual page-by-page PDF compare) with its own login system and session handling, deployed live: https://compareanalyze.onrender.com
+**Compare & Analyze**: a file-diff tool (text, JSON, XML, CSV, Excel, and a fully visual page-by-page PDF compare) with its own login system and session handling, deployed live: https://compareanalyze.onrender.com

-**RKR Console** — a personal automation hub that runs my daily QA pipelines (DB/HRMS environment setup) and pulls an AI-assisted summary of my regression test failures, so I can triage faster every morning.
+**RKR Console**: a personal automation hub that runs my daily QA pipelines (DB/HRMS environment setup) and pulls an AI-assisted summary of my regression test failures, so I can triage faster every morning.